nathforge/django-jinja2loader/README.txt

 Jinja2 template loader for Django 1.2 and above.
-It can use Jinja2 extensions, and filters written for classic Django templates.
+Supports Jinja2 extensions, and filters written for classic Django templates.

-After installation, add jinja2loader.Loader to your project's settings file, e.g:
+After installing, add jinja2loader.Loader to your project's settings file, e.g:
     >>> TEMPLATE_LOADERS = (
     ...     'jinja2loader.Loader',
     ...     'django.template.loaders.filesystem.Loader',
     ...     'django.template.loaders.app_directories.Loader',
     ... )

-You probably want to keep the regular Django loaders in there, so you don't break apps that have their own templates - such as Django admin.
+You'll probably want to keep the regular Django loaders in there, to not break apps that have their own templates - such as Django admin.

 Settings: